 Our first glimpse of our next boat was while cruising on Sundsvalla in the late 1980’s.
 We met up with the builder Franz and wife Paulette in several locations, Barbados and the BVI are memorable.
 Tom was listing their boat and decided it would be a good fit for us after we sold Cosmos.
 This was another high performance boat.
 We enjoyed great speeds under sail.
 Amakama has a powerful rudder design that allowed her to turn in very tight circles.
 For the cold and foggy delivery trip from Halifax, Nova Scotia we were joined by able-bodied crew: our 16-year old son Alex and 15-year old cousin Brian.
 We continued to live-aboard at least six months of every year and rent furnished homes in the off-season.

 Sixth boat – Lone Star 39′ Tristar trimaran (2012-present)

 As a multihull yacht broker, Tom was often tempted to buy the next boat.
 We couldn’t pass up on the opportunity to purchase this cruising trimaran.
 Much roomier with abundant head room and three large berths.
 We’ve had years to outfit her how we want our retirement floating home to be.
 We’ve enjoyed continuing to live-aboard six months each year.
-Some summer seasons have seen us sailing away nearly every weekend, like last year.
-Sadly only for two weeks this summer.
-However, now we are both retired and looking forward to life afloat.
+Some summer seasons have seen us sailing away nearly every weekend, like 2017.
+Sadly only for two weeks in the summer of 2018.
+However, now we are both retired and looking forward to full-time life afloat.
 So let the sea tales begin!